 Have uncomfortable conversations.
 “What do I do that might contribute to the problem of racism?”

 Volunteer and Support

-Get involved with organizations that serve the vulnerable, people of color, specifically blacks.
+Get involved with organizations that serve those in need, specifically BIPOC individuals.

-Watch films, read books, listen to podcasts, and attend lectures about race.
+Watch films, read books & articles, listen to podcasts, and attend lectures about race and anti-racism work.

 See something, say something